 Sewing Room Organization: Your Complete Guide

-Get your sewing room in tip top shape with this list of easy organizing ideas!
+Get your sewing room in tip top shape with this list of easy sewing room organization ideas!

 What You Need to Organize Your Sewing Room

-3. A Comfortable Chair: You are going to be sitting for a long time, so make sure where you are going to be seated in comfortable.
+- A Comfortable Chair: You are going to be sitting for a long time, so make sure where you are going to be seated in comfort.
 Additionally, make sure it is stationary.
-Skip those extra comfy desk chairs with wheels on the bottom.
+Skip those extra-comfy desk chairs with wheels on the bottom.
 You don’t want to skid away from the machine and mess up your project or, worse even, end up hurting yourself.

-4. Close-By Supplies: We will talk later about how to store, organize, and contain all of your sewing clutter, but there are certain things you are going to want close-by.
-Create a wall-hanging organizer, peg board, or even a movable sewing basket that holds your scissors, seam rippers, measuring tape, most-used threads, bobbins, pin cushion, etc.
+- Close-By Supplies: We will talk later about how to store, organize, and contain all of your sewing clutter, but there are certain things you are going to want close by.
+Create a wall-hanging organizer, pegboard, or even a movable sewing basket that holds your scissors, seam rippers, measuring tape, most-used threads, bobbins, pin cushions, etc.

-5. Organization Unit: Depending on your space, you are going to want to buy some drawers, a bookshelf, or other storage unit to contain your clutter.
+- Organization Unit: Depending on your space, you are going to want to buy some drawers, a bookshelf, or other storage units to contain your clutter.
 Make sure you have a safe and secure place to store fabric you are not using as well as old patterns.
-If you give everything a home in your craft room, you will eliminate clutter.

 How to Create the Perfect Sewing Room Layout

 Sewing room organization surprisingly relies pretty heavily on how you layout your space.
 You want to make sure you have a space that works well with your sewing style as well as a space that uses what you have available smartly.

 Make sure you have the perfect place for your machine as well as somewhere to cut.
 It will often serve you well to try and compact tasks into one space.